 People with anorexia try to keep their weight as low as possible by not eating enough, exercising too much, or both.

 Anxiety is a feeling of unease, worry or fear.
 We all feel anxious at times, but anxiety may be a mental health problem if your feelings are very strong or last a long time.
-More than one in 20 of us have an anxiety disorder.

 Armed forces and mental health